Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 student.clear()                 # Remove all key-value pairs
 print(student)                  # {} - empty dictionary
 ```
-**Explanation:** The `clear()` method removes all elements from the dictionary, leaving it empty but not deleting the dictionary variable itself.
+ The `clear()` method removes all elements from the dictionary, leaving it empty but not deleting the dictionary variable itself.